apache/cloudberry-site/versioned_docs/version-2.x/operate-with-data/sql-queries/value-expressions.md

 OPERATOR(<schema>.<operatorname>)
 ```

 Available operators and whether they are unary or binary depends on the operators that the system or user defines.
-For more information about built-in operators, see [Built-in Functions and Operators](functions-operators.html).

 ## Function calls